wp-plugins/order-your-posts-manually/readme.txt

 * Activate the plugin in the WP Admin Panel &raquo; Plugins

 == Changelog ==

+= 1.7 [09/03/2015] =
+* NEW: filter posts on a category (optional)
+* CHANGE: languages moved to the 'languages' directory
+* CHANGE: stylesheet moved to the 'css' directory
+* CHANGE: javascript moved to the 'js' directory
+* CHANGE: several minor updates and improvements

 = 1.6 [10/22/2014] =
 * NEW: custom post type support for ordering (default: post)